-The CC1110 is a low-cost true System-on-Chip (SoC) device designed for low-power and low-voltage wireless communication applications.

-The CC1110 combines the excellent performance of the state-of-the-art CC1100 RF transceiver with an industry-standard enhanced 8051 MCU, 32 KB of in-system programmable flash memory, 4 KB of RAM and many other powerful features.
+The CC2510Fx/CC2511Fx is a low-cost true system-on-chip (SoC) device designed for lowand low-voltage wireless power communication applications.
+CC2510Fx/CC2511Fx combines the excellent performance of the state-of-the-art RF transceiver CC2500 with an industry-standard enhanced 8051 MCU, 8/16/32 kB of in-system programmable flash memory, 1/2/4 kB of RAM and many other powerful features.